ViennaTools/ViennaPS/examples/surfaceChemistry/README.md

 python -m viennachem reactions/x.yaml reactions/x.mechanism.json
 ```

+CMake copies `reactions/` into the build directory when it configures, so a
+driver run from there reads that copy.
+Edit a mechanism in the source tree and
+the change reaches a run only after the copy is refreshed, either by
+re-running CMake or by copying the two files across by hand.

 ViennaPS reads the compiled form in C++ (`psChemicalMechanismIO.hpp`), and that
 is the *only* reader: the Python driver hands the same data to the same reader
 through `ps.ChemicalMechanism.fromJSON`, so there is one implementation of the